afifaniks/ShoppingCartinJava/README.md

 # Open Source project on Shopping Cart in Java
 **This is a sample project on Shopping Cart using Java SE and sqlite DB.**

-Project Components:
+**Project Components:**

-  *Cart
+  1)Cart

-  *Category Wise Panels
+  2)Category Wise Panels

-  *Sign Up/Sign In
+  3)Sign Up/Sign In

-  *Password Recovery
+  4)Password Recovery

-  *New Product Entry
+  5)New Product Entry

-  *Stock Update
+  6)Stock Update

-  *Billing details etc.
+  7)Billing details etc.

-**CAUTION:
+**CAUTION:**

-**THIS PROJECT IS DEVELOPED ON WINDOWS ENVIRONMENT AND NETBEANS IDE 8.2
+1)THIS PROJECT IS DEVELOPED ON WINDOWS ENVIRONMENT AND NETBEANS IDE 8.2

-**INCLUDED JAR FILES SHOULD BE IMPORTED TO IDE
+2)INCLUDED JAR FILES SHOULD BE IMPORTED TO IDE

-**FOR PICTURES THERE ARE THREE DIFFERENT FOLDERS IN 'Project/src/products' AS PER CATEGORY.
+3)FOR PICTURES THERE ARE THREE DIFFERENT FOLDERS IN 'Project/src/products' AS PER CATEGORY.

-**FOR NEW ENTRY, NEW PICTURES SHOULD   BE PLACED AS PER THEIR CATEGORY.
+4)FOR NEW ENTRY, NEW PICTURES SHOULD   BE PLACED AS PER THEIR CATEGORY.

-**TO SIGN INTO ADMIN PANEL SIGN IN AS "username: admin, password: admin"
+5)TO SIGN INTO ADMIN PANEL SIGN IN AS "username: admin, password: admin"